 Five original buildings, artifacts, replicas of the 1868 stockade, army supply wagon, and mountain howitzer, provide visitors with a glimpse of Army life.
 The 1875 ordnance sergeant’s quarters and the 1882 Civilian Employee Quarters are picket-style log buildings.
 These are rare examples of a common frontier construction method.
 The walls of these buildings consist of vertical logs.
 The 1879 commanding officer’s quarters and the duplex 1882 officers’ quarters are the only frame houses left on officers’ row.
 The 1892 guardhouse was the only brick building erected by the Army at Fort Supply.
 It has been restored and furnished and contains the site's exhibit area.

-This property is managed by the Plains Indians and Pioneers Museum in Woodward.
+This property is managed by the Friends of Historic Fort Supply.

 Fort Supply Historic Site is open by appointment only, and is managed by the Friends of Historic Fort Supply.
 Visit www.historic-fort-supply.org for more information.